valkey-io/valkey-doc/docs/reference/internals/rdd.md

 The format of the unix time is a 64 bit little endian integer representing seconds since 1th January 1970.

-### Info field 2 -- Redis version
+### Info field 2 -- Redis OSS version

-This field represents a null-terminated string containing the Redis version that generated the file, as displayed in the Redis version INFO field.
+This field represents a null-terminated string containing the Redis OSS version that generated the file, as displayed in the Redis OSS version INFO field.